Quilt Binding in Six Easy Steps

 - Next, continue to stitch the remaining 1/4″ seam.

 Step five: Turn the binding to the wrong side

 - Wrap and pin the binding to the wrong side, covering the stitching line.

 - Stitch in the ditch, sewing in the well of the seam.

 - Or, hand stitch the folded edges, stitching on the wrong side of the fabric.
-(I’ve obviously used another sample.)
+(We’ve obviously used another sample.)